-Conceptually, heaps are nearly complete binary trees: they are complete at all levels except perhaps the lowest, in which the leaves at the bottommost level l lie in the leftmost positions of l.
-Consequently they have leaves on at most two adjacent levels l-1 and l.
-For example:
+Conceptually, heaps are nearly complete binary trees: they have leaves on at most two adjacent levels l-1 and l and in which the leaves at the bottommost level l lie in the leftmost positions of l:

-These quantitative properties concerning full and nearly complete binary trees will be useful (numbers in parentheses refer to problems in CLRS: only the public solutions are given here):
+These quantitative properties concerning full and nearly complete binary trees will be useful:

 You get (2h+1 − 1) / (2 − 1) = 2h+1 − 1.

-So, a nearly complete binary tree has at most 2h+1 − 1 nodes (if it is complete, as analyzed above).
-The fewest number of nodes it can have at height h is when the last level has just 1 node and the level before it is complete.
-Do the math for a complete binary tree of height h−1: there are exactly 2h − 1 nodes in levels 1 to l−1 and one more node in the lth level, for a total of 2h nodes.
+So, a nearly complete binary tree has at most 2h+1 − 1 elements (if it is complete, as analyzed above).
+The fewest number of elements it can have at height h is when the last level has just 1 element and the level before it is complete.
+So do the math for a complete binary tree of height h−1: there are exactly 2h − 1 elements in levels 1 to l−1 and one more element in the lth level, for a total of 2h elements.

-Given an n-node nearly complete binary tree of height h, from 6.1-1:
+Given an n-element nearly complete binary tree of height h, from 6.1-1:

 2h ≤ n ≤ 2h+1 − 1 < 2h+1